Who can challenge a Will with a considered person clause?

 - financial circumstances of the nephews and nieces

-- estrangement from, or poor relationship between, the applicant and the deceased;
+- estrangement from, or poor relationship between, the challenger and the deceased;

-- the conduct of the applicant towards the deceased;
+- the conduct of the challenger towards the deceased;

 - the overall size of the estate; and

-- the age and circumstances of the applicant.
+- the age and circumstances of the challenger.

 - any person named or referred to in the Will, whether as a beneficiary or not